esnet/pond/README.md

     http://localhost:9500/webpack-dev-server/tests

+# Licence

+This code is distributed under a BSD style license, see the LICENSE file for complete information.

 # Copyright

 ESnet Timeseries Library ("Pond"), Copyright (c) 2015, The Regents of the University of California, through Lawrence Berkeley National Laboratory (subject to receipt of any required approvals from the U.S. Dept. of Energy).
 All rights reserved.